TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Index.rst

 Next Steps and Further Reading
 ==============================

-Once TYPO3 is installed, it is now possible to start the process of developing the sites visual appearance and creating pages and content inside the CMS.
+Once TYPO3 is installed, it is now possible to start the process of developing the site's visual appearance and creating pages and content inside the CMS.

 `Building The Sites Structure And Adding Content <https://docs.typo3.org/m/typo3/tutorial-editors/10.4/en-us/>`__
 ================================================

 Using the Page tree - start to define the structure of your site by creating pages.

-Pages can exists in various forms and can also be nested inside one and other.
+Pages can exist in various forms and can also be nested inside one and other.

 Once the page structure exists content can now be added to the pages.